 Character Group are not well known as a company but most would definitely be familiar with their products.
 They hold licences to produce toys and games, the most notable one being Peppa Pig, a wildly successful cartoon.
 They have executed well, and this licence has been a superb money-maker for the company.

 The warning comes in a trading update today.
-Perhaps of more concern for investors is that there are other things out there which are troubling the company, on top of the Peppa Pig contract loss, although neither really compares massively to the latter.
+Perhaps of more concern for investors is that there are other things out there which are troubling the company.
+These are on top of the Peppa Pig contract loss, although neither really compares massively to the latter.

 First we have some troubles in their Danish acquisition where their largest customer has gone bust.
 Previous guidance was bullish on this point, with Character being confident that this demand would come from elsewhere in the market.